ezsystems/ezpublish-kernel/doc/specifications/io/io_migration_script.md

 # IO migration

 > Added in 6.7 / 2016.12
+> NB: This feature is experimental, for the time being.
+Use with caution!

 ### Context
 This document describes a command script that can migrate binary files